yostane/pwa_from_scratch/README.md

 > Service worker registered [object ServiceWorkerRegistration]

-Which means that the file **sw.js** in `let serviceWorker = await navigator.serviceWorker.register('/sw.js')` has been successfully registered as a service worker.
+This means that the file **sw.js** specified in `let serviceWorker = await navigator.serviceWorker.register('/sw.js')` has been successfully registered as a service worker.
 You can confirm that by checking the **Applications** tab of the Chrome developer tools.

 ![Chrome apps tab](./readme_assets/chrome_apps_tab.png "Chrome apps tab")

-The application tab is a very useful tool for debugging your PWA.
-I invite you to play with its different menus.
+*The application tab is a very useful tool for debugging your PWA.
+I invite you to play with its different menus.*

 When developing a service worker, it is recommended to check the **Update on reload** checkbox.
 It makes chrome reinstall the Service Worker after each registration.
-Otherwise, when you register a new service worker, you will o manually unregister the previous one for the new one to be used.
+Otherwise, when you register a new service worker, w will have to manually unregister the previous one before.
 So, please go ahead and check it.

-Next, create a javascript file at the root folder called **sw.js** (or whatever you specified to the register method).
-As written above, the service worker is a set of event handlers that allow us to mainly provide caching behavior (or whatever we want).
-We are going to implement two event handlers: **install**  and **fetch**.
+Next, create a javascript file at the root folder called **sw.js** (or whatever name you specified to the register method).
+As explained above, the service worker is a set of event handlers that allow us to mainly provide caching behavior.
+With respect to that, we are going to implement two event handlers: **install**  and **fetch**.

 The first event is `install`.
 It is called once after a successful service worker **registration**.
 It is the best place to cache the app shell and all static content.
 We are going to use Cache API of the service worker to add those files as follows.
 Add the following code to sw.js.